Ear Pain in Children

 Key Points

-• You can prevent ear infections by frequent hand washing, avoiding contact with people who are sick and giving your children routine vaccinations
+- You can prevent ear infections by frequent hand washing, avoiding contact with people who are sick, and making sure your child gets their routine immunizations.

-• Take your child to the nearest emergency department if they have neck pain/stiffness, are lethargic or irritable
+- Take your child to the nearest emergency department if they have neck pain or stiffness, are lethargic, or are irritable.

 What Is It?